%config InlineBackend.figure_format = 'retina'

 from pyseter.sort import load_features

-from pyseter.identify import predict_ids
+from pyseter.identify import predict_ids, update_reference_features

 import numpy as np